 Implementation of Project Delivery Reforms

-IPIC oversees implementation of project delivery reforms stipulated in transportation authorizations and other laws, including the Fixing America’s Surface Transportation (FAST) Act and Moving Ahead for Progress in the 21st Century (MAP-21).
-Both laws included a number of changes to Federal law intended to streamline the environmental review and permitting processes for many transportation projects across the Federal Government.
+IPIC oversees implementation of project delivery reforms stipulated in recent transportation authorizations and other laws, including the Fixing America’s Surface Transportation (FAST) Act and Moving Ahead for Progress in the 21st Century (MAP-21).
+Both authorizations included a number of changes to Federal law intended to streamline the environmental review and permitting processes for many transportation projects across the Federal Government.
 These reforms include:

 - synchronizing environmental reviews and minimizing duplication;